 - Roger Smith from the anime The Big O is a heroic millionaire who protects people with his giant robot.
-He also averts Rich Idiot with No Day Job, as he has an extremely difficult, high-profile and well-paying day job as a negotiator that funds Big O's upkeep, even.

 - Ukyo from Samurai 7 could be seen as a variation of this, considering his extensive harem and insane amounts of wealth (the room all his harem girls gather in has a whale in a tank).

 - Ranmaru Mori from The Wallflower fits this trope very well.

 - In Tokyo Ghoul, Tsukiyama's grandfather was apparently an infamous womanizer.
 His father worried he would turn out the same as a result of his School Idol status, but this turns out to be an unfounded concern.